Is your home your palace or a monkey on the back?

-This could in turn give you an edge, especially if yours is not the only offer for that particular property.
-Generally, a vendor feels more confident selecting a bid from someone who has a mortgage pre-approval, instead from an individual who has not even started the process.
+This, in turn, gives you an edge, especially if yours is not the only offer for that particular property.
+Generally, a vendor feels more confident selecting a bid from someone who has a mortgage pre-approval, instead of from an individual who has not even started the process.

 Likewise, never mistake getting pre-qualified for a loan with being pre-approved.
 Getting pre-qualified usually includes a brief look at the assets just to give a rough idea regarding your qualifications.

-On the other hand, being pre-approved for the loan requires in depth evaluation of your credit and financial picture, that permit the provider to give a specific amount that you’re approved for.
+On the other hand, being pre-approved for the loan requires an in-depth evaluation of your credit and financial picture, that permit the provider to give a specific amount that you’re approved for.